 Who Chooses the Way My Family Receives EI Services?

-You will have a conversation with your service coordinator and providers to determine whether to receive in-person services.
+You will have a conversation with your service coordinator and providers to determine whether to receive in-person services, live video visits, phone consultation, or a hybrid model.
 Your service coordinator will document your decisions.

 What Should Be Considered When Deciding How to Receive EI Services?